wwevo/7dtd-chrani-bot/README.md

   * a game-server crash,
   * game-server reboot
   * loss of network connection
+  * a LOT of lag, tested with up to 70 seconds

 **bot handles following game-events (I believe are needed for a basic bot)**